-New legislation targets perpetrators of domestic violence.
-Several domestic violence programs provided training for law enforcement officers, health-care professionals, counselors, social workers, immigration officers, and army officers,
+The government provided several domestic violence programs including training for law enforcement officers, health-care professionals, counselors, social workers, immigration officers, and army officers.

-Sexual Harassment: The law does not specifically define sexual harassment.
+Sexual Harassment: The law does not specifically define sexual harassment, but it can be addressed under other legal frameworks.
 According to the Ministry of Labor, there was a high incidence of sexual harassment in the private and public sectors.
-The labor court requires a safe working environment for all persons, thus enabling the court to address harassment cases, although no such cases were filed during the year.